RohitRanga12/Capstone_ML_Engineer_Azure/README.md

 # 4) Hyperparameter Tuning

-<b>What kind of model did you choose for this experiment and why?<b>
+<b>What kind of model did you choose for this experiment and why?</b>
 - I chose a Logistic Regression model because I wanted to build a simple baseline model for this project

 <b>Give an overview of the types of parameters and their ranges used for the hyperparameter search</b>